 While public data (such as Census data and state water plans) is less frequently updated, private data sources used by the City's economic development teams suggest more rapid growth.
-This Plan Update prioritizes public data for consistency but acknowledges the value of private estimates where available.
+This Plan prioritizes public data for consistency but acknowledges the value of private estimates where available.

-Figure 2.2, Bastrop Population Growth Models illustrates population growth projections ranging from 137% to 208% by 2040, based on a 2010 baseline population of 7,218.
+Figure 2.3 illustrates population growth projections ranging from 137% to 208% by 2040, based on a 2010 baseline population of 7,218.

-Figure 2.3, Bastrop Population Growth Projection, (page 2-4) illustrates the final population growth projection upon which subsequent city growth and development assumptions are based.
-Bastrop's population is expected to grow from 8,694 to 16,861 persons from 2016 to 2035.
+Figure 2.4, Bastrop Population Growth Projection, (page 2-4) illustrates the final population growth projection upon which subsequent City growth and development assumptions are based.
+During the 20-year horizon of this Plan, Bastrop's population is expected to grow from 8,694 to 19,199 persons.

-Additional data inputs which may influence the accuracy of long-term population projections include:
+Additional data inputs which may enhance the accuracy of long-term population projections include: